 Participants will meet with senior congressional staff and other interns from throughout the country in a series of weekly discussion sessions that explore various aspects of the workings of Congress and how it interacts with other institutions in Washington.

-Topics explored in the summer of 2016 will include:
+Topics explored in the summer of 2019 may include:

 How our laws are REALLY made – a detailed workshop on the legislative process;